moinwiki/moin/docs/admin/configure.rst

 Displaying license information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-If you need to display something like a license information for your content or
+If you need to display something like license information for your content or
 some other legalese, use this macro to do it::

     {# License information in the footer #}